11 Stylish & Unique Airbnb Stays in Australia

 This beautifully renovated, single-storey Victorian residence is nestled in the heart of Cooks Hills, Newcastle.
 What makes this heritage home a unique Airbnb stay in Australia is its modern twist.
 Hayes House is all about the finer details – think snuggly sofas and linen bedding, a sunny private courtyard, and of course, the adorable hanging chair sitting quietly in the corner.
 It’s also within walking distance of Newcastle, too, so you can explore the many restaurants and bars the city has to offer.

-Quintessentially ‘Byron Bay’, Bask & Stow has multiple listings on Airbnb, consisting of ‘The HOUSE’ (sleeping 6) and four separate suites named ‘SUN’, ‘SALT’, ‘SEA’ and ‘SAND’ (each sleeping 2).
+Quintessentially ‘Byron Bay’, Bask & Stow has multiple listings on Airbnb, consisting of five separate suites named ‘SUN’, ‘SALT’, ‘SEA’, 'GARDEN' and ‘SAND’ (each sleeping 2).
 Although located in the heart of Byron, this boutique bolthole wouldn’t look out of place in Palm Springs, thanks to its sleek, postmodern architectural lines, breeze blocks and scatterings of cacti plants and palm trees.
 Oh, and there’s also a shared plunge pool – winning.

 Vintage House Daylesford — Daylesford, VIC